 My first article to go “viral” was You Don’t Need to Quit You Job to Make.
 The article focuses on the ability for people to work full-time while creating things, but more broadly speaks to the possibility to fashion one’s time more optimally in order to achieve more.

-However, it does so under the pretense of being able to focus on three core priorities at a given time.
+However, it does so under the pretence of being able to focus on three core priorities at a given time.
 For reference, these were my cited priorities in the article, including my hopes for 2019:

 - 2017: Work, Travel, Relationship